Asymptotic Expansion as Prior Knowledge in Deep Learning Method for high dimensional BSDEs: Introduction

 \section{Introduction}

-Since the pioneering works of Bismut (1973)~\cite{Bismut} and Pardoux \& Peng (1990)~\cite{Pardoux-Peng}, backward stochastic differential equations (BSDEs) have attracted many researchers by their deep connections to non-linear partial differential equations and stochastic control problems.
-Many excellent monographs written on various topics on BSDEs are now available, for example, El Karoui \& Mazliak (eds.)
-(1997)~\cite{ElKaroui-Mazliak}, Ma \& Yong (2000)~\cite{Ma-Yong}, Delong (2013)~\cite{Delong}, Pardoux \& Rascanu (2014), and Zhang (2017)~\cite{Zhang-text}.
+This work presents a simple acceleration technique for deep learning methods for high-dimensional backward stochastic differential equations (BSDEs).
+Since its invention, BSDEs have attracted many mathematicians by their deep connections to non-linear partial differential equations and stochastic control problems.
 The relevance of BSDEs for financial problems has also increased recently, particularly since the financial crisis.
-Early attempts such as Fujii \& Takahashi (2012, 2013)~\cite{FT-CDS,FT-CVA} and Crepey (2015)~\cite{Crepey-TVA} have shown that BSDEs are indispensable tools to describe the non-linear effects in various valuation adjustments stemming from collateralization, credit risks, funding and regulatory costs.
+Early attempts such as Fujii \& Takahashi (2012, 2013)~\cite{FT-CDS, FT-CVA} and Crepey (2015)~\cite{Crepey-TVA} have shown that BSDEs are indispensable tools to describe the non-linear effects in various valuation adjustments stemming from collateralization, credit risks, funding and regulatory costs.
 See Brigo, Morini \& Pallavicini (2013)~\cite{Brigo-book} and Crepey \& Bielecki (2014)~\cite{Crepey-book} as reviews on the financial problems closely related to BSDEs.
+Due to their direct connection to the stochastic control problems, BSDEs are also actively studied to obtain probabilistic representation of optimal liquidation, switching and portfolio selection problems.

 The progress in numerical computation schemes for BSDEs has also been significant.
-The famous $\mbb{L}^2$-regularity established by Zhang (2001, 2004)~\cite{JZhangPHD,JZhang} was soon followed by now standard regression based Monte-Carlo simulation scheme developed, among others, by Bouchard \& Touzi (2004)~\cite{Bouchard-Touzi}, Gobet, Lemor \& Warin (2005)~\cite{Gobet-Lemor-Warin}.
+The famous $\mbb{L}^2$-regularity established by Zhang (2001, 2004)~\cite{JZhangPHD,JZhang} was soon followed by now standard regression-based Monte-Carlo simulation scheme developed, among others, by Bouchard \& Touzi (2004)~\cite{Bouchard-Touzi}, Gobet, Lemor \& Warin (2005)~\cite{Gobet-Lemor-Warin}.
 There now exist many extensions of these fundamental works to various types of BSDEs.
-Unfortunately, however, there still remains a big obstacle which has been hindering the successful applications of BSDEs to the realistic financial as well as engineering problems.
-Although the proposed schemes guarantee the convergence in the limit of fine discretization and many sample paths, applications to high dimensional problems required in the practical setups have been almost infeasible due to their numerical burden.
-This is the notorious problem called the {\it ``curse of dimensionality" }.
+Unfortunately, however, applications to high dimensional problems required in the practical setups have been almost infeasible due to their heavy numerical burden.
+This is the biggest obstacle that has been hindering BSDE from becoming a standard mathematical tool in the financial industry.
+As a result, many of the XVAs are usually implemented as linear approximations by neglecting sometimes crucial non-linear feedback effects.